 Union Station Farmers Market

-In the afternoon, go on an adventure outside of the city limits.
+In the afternoon, go on an adventure outside of the city limits on one of the quick weekend rips from Denver.
 There are numerous nearby destinations that can certainly entertain visitors for half a day, but we think a half-day trip to Boulder is the best way to spend the day.

 Boulder – Hike, Shop, Drink, Eat

-Located 30 miles northwest of Denver at the foothills of the Rocky Mountains, Boulder is one of the most beautiful cities in the USA.
+The nearby city of Boulder is easy to get to on a trip to Denver, Colorado.
+Located 30 miles northwest of Denver at the foothills of the Rocky Mountains, Boulder ranks as one of the most beautiful cities in the USA.
 Although now exceptionally affluent, the city still clings to its hippie roots.
 With ample outdoor spaces and a picture-perfect main pedestrian thoroughfare, Pearl Street, Boulder is a must-see destination.